Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I wrote this for my Facebook page for people who wonder about what kind of pets ferrets make.

-Ferrets are members of the skunk, weasel, badger, otter family and they are funny, charming, and loveable after having taught them what is acceptable behavior.
+Ferrets are members of the skunk, weasel, badger, and otter family and they are funny, charming, and lovable after having taught them what is acceptable behavior.
 You do not keep them in a cage, certainly not a terrarium, which I have seen people do.

 Ferrets need lots of attention, lots of teaching and training because they are so smart.
 Some habits will not be able to be taught out of them, such as their penchant for stealing things.
 Some will steal shoes (Tinker is a shoe stealer).
 They will do as much as they are allowed to do.
 They will have a stash of things that they collect that is very hard to get to.
 Mostly I dig under the bed when something goes missing.